asdyxcyxc/FULLSHADE.github.io/_posts/2019-9-01-local-seh-overflow.md

 The victim program for this walkthrough is `Millenium MP3 Studio 2.0`, it includes a local SEH based buffer overflow when opening certain sized files with specific file extensions.

 Start by attaching an immunity debugger to the running MP3 Studio process.
+This will allow us to set breakpoints, and get a better understanding of how the application runs when we start to exploit it.

 ![local seh 1](https://raw.githubusercontent.com/FULLSHADE/FULLSHADE.github.io/master/static/img/_posts/localseh/localseh1.png)

 The basic concept for exploiting a local Structured Exception Handler based buffer overflow, is that you will create a malicious text file that includes the payload that you are going to manually enter into a vulnerable input field, or instead of a text file, you will generate a malicious payload embedded within something other than a text file, for example, this target application includes a buffer overflow when parsing certain types of data files, with a .mpf file extension, we will generate our malicious payload.

 We can start the exploitation process by creating a basic python script that opens up a new file and inputs a large buffer of data into it.
+10000 A's  is enough data to overwrite the user input buffer, and two write the excess data onto the applications memory stack, doing so will trigger the buffer overflow vulnerability.

 ```python
 from struct import *